Secret Fantasy

-Il merlo maschio (The Male Blackbird), known as The Naked Cello in the United Kingdom or Secret Fantasy in the United States, is an Italian film in the commedia sexy all'italiana style, and presents a theme of candaulism, which was very rare at the time.
+Secret Fantasy (Il merlo maschio), known as The Naked Cello in the United Kingdom, is an Italian film in the commedia sexy all'italiana style, and presents a theme of candaulism, which was very rare at the time.
 It was filmed in 1971 by director Pasquale Festa Campanile, and starred Laura Antonelli and Lando Buzzanca.

 Synopsis

 Niccolò Vivaldi is a frustrated cello player whose career has stalled and who feels unappreciated by the orchestra's director.

 He discovers that his wife Costanza's beauty arouses in him admiration for her, which he believes also elevates his own image.
 From then on, he decides to display her beauty publicly, hoping to gain admiration and recognition.
 He takes photographs of her in increasingly provocative poses that gradually became pornographic.
 He first shares the images with his friend and colleague Cavalmoretti and in a moment of madness, to all the other members of the orchestra.
 Eventually, in a crescendo of exhibitionism, she playfully encourages him to photograph her nude in sensual poses, such as the screenshot below.
 Eventually, he exposes her completely nude (by an apparent accident with her dress) in front of everyone at the Verona's Arena during the showing of Aida.
 Niccolò ends up in a mental institution.